uplink42/etmv2/README.md

 And that should be all.
 You can now launch it and create an account.

 #Crons:
 There are several crons used to maintain the application.
 These can be found inside the /application/controllers/internal folder.
-They are not yet tested 100%.

 #To-do:
-- Documentation
 - Rewrite api key storage and validation rules
 - Restructure and normalize database
 - Improve gulp tasks
-- Port to Laravel (maybe)
 - Automatic item list update cron from CREST (right now I have to manually update the database everytime new items are added into Eve)
-- Bower/composer integration
 - Unit testing
 - ??